XPIAN/xpian.github.io/baptisminearlychristianity.md

 responding in faith to God, something a young child can not do.

 Justin Martyr's *First Apology*, has a detailed description of baptism for a non-Christian audience.
-His description is so clearly of those old enough to understand and choose that I'm going to quote the whole
+His description is clearly of those old enough to understand and choose:
-chapter:

 > How we dedicated ourselves to God when we were made new through Christ I will explain, since it might seem to be unfair if I left this out from